wildanwahyudin/data-analysis-portofolio/Vending Machine Sales Analysis/ReadMe.md

-## Coffee Vending Machine Sales Analysis
+## Vending Machine Customer Analysis
+### Understanding The Customer to Reduce Turnover

 ### Scenario
 We are junior data analysts on the sales team at a coffee vending franchise in Ukraine.
-Over the past two months, we have observed a decline in transactions in a certain area.
-Our leader believes that this decline is due to the loss of our loyal customers.
-Therefore, the data analysis team has been tasked with investigating this issue further to better understand our customers.
-This will enable the marketing team to create more effective promotions to retain customers within the appropriate segment.
+Over the past two months, we have observed a decline in transactions.
+Our leader believes that this decline may be due to the loss of our loyal customers.
+Therefore, our team has been tasked with investigating this issue further to gain a deeper understanding of our customers.
+This will help the marketing team create more effective next promotions to retain customers and reduce turnover within the targeted segment.

-so the main objectives of the team is `to retain the turnover customers`.
+so the main objectives of the team is `to retain customers & reduce turnover`.
 <br>

 ### Dataset Structure